MalcolmWigder/malcolmwigder.com/_puzzles/puzzle1.md

 status: open
 ---

-My first project for Professor Gonnermann was to design experiments to determine how bubbles and liquid separate in liquid.
-Using some imaging techniques, we extracted the average luminosity of coffee at different \\( z \\) values (height in the column), at different times (shown below):
+My first project for Professor Gonnermann was to design experiments to determine how bubbles and liquid separate in a bubbly mixture.
+Using some imaging techniques, we extracted the average luminosity (brightness) of coffee at different \\( z \\) values (height in the column), at different times (shown below):

 <p>
   <img src="/assets/puzzle1/11.png" width="30%">